microsoft/TaskWeaver/website/docs/usage/docker.md

 ## Run TaskWeaver using the All-in-One Docker Image

+There are two versions of the TaskWeaver All-in-One Docker Image:
+- `taskweavercontainers/taskweaver-all-in-one:latest`: This version includes the Planner and CodeInterpreter roles only.
+You can use this container for code generation and execution tasks.
+- `taskweavercontainers/taskweaver-all-in-one:latest-ws`: This version includes an additional WebSearch role which can search the web for information.
+As it requires dependencies to the `sentence-transformers` library, it is larger.

 Open a terminal and run the following command to obtain the TaskWeaver image:

 ```bash